carceneaux/alfred-youtube-music-control/README.md

 I built this workflow out of necessity as Google Play music will be retired shortly.
 I listen to music most of the day at work and this helps immensely.
 While this workflow was created using Alfred 4, it should also work with Alfred 2 & 3.

-The workflow uses the following keywords to control playback in an open Google Play tab:
+The workflow uses the following keywords to control playback in an open Youtube Music tab:

 * `ym`: Play/Pause
 * `ym prev`: Previous Song